 All the other loud, musical, light up, and other annoying toys can stay on the shelf.
 That doesn’t mean I don’t buy any toys that have buttons or play music, it’s just that it better have a focus that actually aims to teach something.

-Here’s my best list of learning toys for toddlers.
+Here’s my best list of

-Best Learning Toys for Toddlers
+Learning Toys for Toddlers

 Melissa & Doug Shape Sorting Cube